Numbered-node cycle network: History

 The system was designed by the Belgian Hugo Bollen.
 Bollen worked as a mine engineer from 1971 to 1990, and then joined Regionaal Landschap Kempen en Maasland (RLKM).
 RLKM did not ask Bollen to design the scheme; he volunteered it.
 The idea of labelling each intersection was inspired by his annoyance at having to stop at each intersection to read the map, when out biking with his wife; he personally describes himself as more of a hiker than a biker.
 Rumours notwithstanding, the numbering was not inspired by a wayfinding system from the mines, nor by the London Underground.
-Bollen said in a 2017 interview that the choice was straight logic: he needed to label each intersection, and using town names would have caused chaos, and there weren't enough letters in the alphabet, so he used numbers.
+Bollen said in a 2017 interview that the choice was straight logic: he needed to label each intersection, and using town names would have caused chaos, and there were not enough letters in the alphabet, so he used numbers.
 He wanted something short; he felt it was important that the signage not contain too much information.

-Initially Tourism Limburg did not have much faith in the scheme, saying that Limburgers didn't want to bike by numbers, but they came to support it.
+Initially Tourism Limburg did not have much faith in the scheme, saying that Limburgers did not want to bike by numbers, but they came to support it.
 The first signage was installed in 1995, and the network has grown rapidly since.
 RLKM estimates that the network brings 16.5 million euros of revenue to Kempen (Campine) in Maarsland annually.
 Bollen has said he was surprised by the system's success.

 The Flemish Prize for Merit in Sports was awarded to the system in 2009.
 The system won the Paul Mijksenaar Award for functional design in 2013.